Perzivall/Flutter-Development-Environment-using-Android-Computing/README.md

    sdkmanager --licenses
    ```

-# TIPS
+# Use your properly smartphone to run compiled apps
 You can connect and debugging apps direcly in this device

 1. If android >= Android 11 OS

-    Open the debugger settings on the device, find wireless debugging and find Pair device with pairing code
+    > Open the debugger settings on the device, find wireless debugging and find Pair device with pairing code
    ```
    adb pair IP_ADDRESS:PORT
    ```